core-wg/href/draft-ietf-core-href.md

 resolution of the resulting CRI reference yields the original CRI.
-Notably, a CRI reference is not required to satisfy all of the constraints of a CRI; the only requirement on a CRI reference is that reference resolution <bcp14>MUST</bcp14> yield the original CRI.
+Notably, a CRI reference is not required to satisfy all of the constraints of a CRI; the only requirement on a CRI reference is that reference resolution MUST yield the original CRI.

-When testing for equivalence or difference, applications <bcp14>SHOULD NOT</bcp14> directly compare CRI references; the references should be resolved to their respective CRI before comparison.
+When testing for equivalence or difference, applications SHOULD NOT directly compare CRI references; the references should be resolved to their respective CRI before comparison.

 ## CBOR Serialization {#cbor-serialization}